Congregate Settings

 Outbreak reporting

-To report an outbreak during regular business hours, please complete the Initial Outbreak Notification Form below or call 613-580-2424 extension 26325.
+To report an outbreak during regular business hours, please complete the Notification of Increase in Illness Intake Form below or call 613-580-2424 extension 26325.
 Evenings, weekends or holidays, call 3-1-1 and ask to speak with the Public Health Inspector on-call.

 For outbreak definitions, please refer to the Outbreak definitions section